CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

 To change this limit you can define `MEMORY_LIMIT` [environment variable]({{< ref "reference/reference-environment-variables.md#php" >}}).

+If you define a limit exceeding the application memory it will use the default one.

 ##### `pm.max_children`: Maximum PHP Children per instance

 You can fix the maximum number of PHP running processes per instance by setting `pm.max_children` (see above).